teymzz/spoova/README.md

 ##### NOTICE

-1. All API route urls should be free of special characters including underscore to avoid loss of data.

-2. The spoova main project pack contains an offline documentation designed to guide developers on how to use the framework.
+1. The spoova main project pack contains an offline documentation designed to guide developers on how to use the framework.